Bilateral ties between Singapore and China are long-standing and broad-based: DPM Teo

 PROGRESS ON GOVERNMENT-TO-GOVERNMENT PROJECTS

-The third project is the Chongqing Connectivity Initiative, and the inaugural meeting of its Joint Steering Council was a highlight this year.
+The third project is the Chongqing Connectivity Initiative and the inaugural meeting of its Joint Steering Council (JSC) was a highlight this year.

 Launched in November 2015, the project aims to turn the southwestern municipality of Chongqing into a services and logistics hub.

-On the sidelines of the JCBC, a slew of agreements were signed related to the three Government-to-Government projects as well as a private sector-led project in Guangzhou.
+On the sidelines of the JCBC, a slew of agreements was signed, related to the three government-to-government projects as well as a private sector-led project in Guangzhou.

 Singapore’s Ministry of National Development and China’s Ministry of Housing and Urban-Rural Development, for instance, will form a Joint Expert Panel for the Tianjin Eco-city, to advise on how the project can continue to develop in a sustainable manner.